walder/Skynet-IADS/README.md

 ## Connection Nodes
 By default Skynet IADS will run without having to add connection nodes.
 You can add 0-n connection nodes to SAM Units, EW Radars and Command Centers.

 When all the unit's connection nodes are fully damaged the unit will go in to autonomous mode.
 For a SAM unit this means it will behave in its autonomous mode setting.
-If a EW Radar looses its node it will no longer contribute information to the IADS but otherwise the IADS will still work.
+If an EW Radar looses its node it will no longer contribute information to the IADS but otherwise the IADS will still work.

 Nice to know:
 A single node can be used to connect an arbitrary number of Skynet IADS units.
 This way can add a single point of failure in to an IADS.